jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

 #### iputils

 Most of the time the network works fine, but when it doesn't you need to be able to use built in system tools to trouble shoot the problem and identify where the problem is.
 Those tools are seperate from the iproute2 suite and are called [iputils](https://github.com/iputils/iputils "iputils").
-The tools included are listed here:
+The tools included are listed here but all of them might be installed by default.

 * arping
 * clockdiff